Saving for Taxes if You’re Non-W2 Employed

 Determining Your Tax Bracket

 Taxes can be complicated.
-My hope is to simplify this explanation as much as possible.
+My hope is use this explanation to simplify them for you as much as possible.

 How much you make, and how you file (single, married filing jointly, married filing separately), will determine your tax bracket.
 The federal government taxes your income, as do (most) states.
 In order to determine what percentage of your income your federal and state (and possibly local) governments want from you each year, you have to let the internet do a little math for you.